Zduhać: Dragon man

-Prophet Elijah was also regarded as a protector from the ale.
+The prophet Elijah was also regarded as a protector from the ale.
 As soon as he spotted an ala consuming the fertility of fields, he would summon dragons and harness them to his flying chariot.
 They then together attacked the demon, shooting fiery arrows at her.
 Instead of the dragons, the prophet could summon dragon men.
 They would then fall asleep, and their souls would rush to the thundering clouds to assist the prophet against the ale.
 A legend in the region of Leskovac has it that fighting the ale was originated by Prophet Elijah, when he, accompanied by a dragon boy, killed twelve of these demons.
 In the popular tradition of Slavic peoples, Prophet Elijah is a Christian replacement of the pagan Slavic thunder god Perun.

 Some animals could also be regarded as dragonlike, such as rams.
 It was said that a rooster, a gander, or a turkeycock could grow a pair of little wings beneath their natural wings, thus becoming powerful dragons.
 A dragon rooster dug a hole beneath the threshold of his owner's house.
 As soon as dark clouds appeared, the rooster would go into the hole, and his spirit would fly out from his body into the clouds to fight with ale.
 One day the owner killed the rooster, and immediately went mad.
 Another dragon rooster, with two combs, would fall to the ground and lie as if dead during thunderstorms.
 The Aesculapian snake (smuk in Serbian and smok in Bulgarian) was regarded as a very beneficial animal.
 People avoided disturbing it in any way.
 The Aesculapian snake which inhabited a crop field or a vineyard was seen as its guardian.
 The snake was said to fly into the hail clouds and drive them away from its field or yard, or it dispersed the clouds by raising its head high in the air and hissing as strong as it could.Georgieva 1993, p.
 65 In the region of Niš, the Aesculapian snakes were said to help the dragon boy in his fights against ale.
 If an Aesculapian snake attained a certain age, it would grow wings and become a dragon.